-You will need regular check-up of your throat and neck after for laryngeal cancer.
-This will include a physical exam and checking your nose and throat using a thin, flexible tube with a light and camera (nasendoscopy).
+You will need regular check-up of your mouth, throat and neck after for hypopharyngeal cancer.
+This will include a physical exam and checking your nose and throat using a thin, flexible tube with a light and camera (nasoendoscopy).

-You may need to have follow-up CT, MRI or PET scans to catch any early signs of reapperance of the cancer.
+You may need to have follow-upCT, MRI or PET scans but this isn't routine for patients with hypopharyngeal cancer.
 It is important to keep up with follow-up appointments to make sure that if the cancer comes back it is caught early and can be treated.
 If you have any concerns between appointments you should contact your doctor.